Appleton, Oxfordshire: Manor

 Appleton's toponym means "an orchard".
 In the 10th century it was Æppeltune or Appeltun, from then until the 17th century it evolved as Apletone, Apletune and Appelton, and in 1316 it was recorded as Aspelton.
 In the 10th century the village had the alternative name of Earmundeslæh, Earmundesleah, Earmundeslee or Earmundeslei, referring to King Edmund I, who in 942 granted it to Athelstan, one of his thegns, who may have restored it to Abingdon Abbey.

 The Domesday Book of 1086 records that Miles Crispin was the manorial overlord of Appleton and Eaton.
 There was also a second landholding at Appleton of which the overlord was Odo, Bishop of Bayeux, who was William of Normandy's half-brother.
 The Domesday Book records that Appleton had the most valuable fishery in Berkshire, valued at £1.4s.2d.

 From then on the history is largely a record of grants and reversions, the best-known names to appear in the list of grantors or tenants being William de Merton, perhaps a kinsman of the founder of Merton College, Oxford, Sir William de Shareshull, Lord Chief Justice in the reign of Edward III, and William Lenthall, Speaker of the Long Parliament (this at a time when the Lordship of the Manor descended with that of Besselsleigh) and, of more local note, the Fettiplace and the Southby families.

-Appleton Manor House dates from about 1174 and has an ornate doorway.
+Appleton Manor dates from about 1200 and has an ornate doorway.
 The Grade-II*-listed house has a porch and fireplace that were added in the Tudor era.